RodrigoMatto/kubernetes-email-operator/README.md

 ## Prerequisites

-Before using or updating the Kubernetes Email Operator, ensure you have the following prerequisites installed and configured:
+Before using the Kubernetes Email Operator, ensure you have the following prerequisites installed and configured:

 - Kubernetes cluster
 - `kubectl` CLI installed and configured to access your cluster